cstar/hue-mcp/README.md

 ## How It Works

-This server connects to your Philips Hue bridge using the `phue` Python library and exposes functionality through the Model Context Protocol.
+This server connects to your Philips Hue bridge using the `qhue` Python library and exposes functionality through the Model Context Protocol.
 When an AI like Claude connects:

 1. The server authenticates with your bridge using stored credentials
 2. It provides resources that describe your lighting setup